CuraAI-xyz/CuraAI-app/README.md

 ---

 ## Our Solution
 CuraAI automates the intake and triage layer of healthcare.

-- Voice-based AI Agent — Converses naturally with patients to gather history, symptoms, and context.
+- **Voice-based AI Agent** — Converses naturally with patients to gather history, symptoms, and context.
-- Intelligent Summarization — Generates structured clinical notes including symptom clusters, prior medication, family history, and relevant medical background.
+- **Intelligent Summarization** — Generates structured clinical notes including symptom clusters, prior medication, family history, and relevant medical background.
-- Smart Routing — Flags urgent cases and redirects patients to appropriate general or specialist care.
+- **Smart Routing** — Flags urgent cases and redirects patients to appropriate general or specialist care.
-- TEE Enclaves — All inference runs inside secure enclaves, isolating patient data from any external access.
+- **FHE Inference** — All AI runs on encrypted data using Fully Homomorphic Encryption — no plaintext, no hardware trust.
-- FHE Analytics — Health providers get encrypted demographic and intake analytics without exposing sensitive data.
+- **FHE Analytics** — Health providers get encrypted demographic and intake analytics without exposing sensitive data.

 CuraAI doesn't diagnose — it prepares doctors with structured, privacy-preserving information so they can focus on treatment, not paperwork.